zhangzhipeng-git/yunqishe-frontend/core/modules/components/README.md

 The components directory contains your Vue.js Components.

-_Nuxt.js doesn't supercharge these components._
+_Nuxt.js doesn't superstrategy these components._

 ## mycomponents